Juniper/junos-terraform/README.md

 ### 2. Generates the YIN and XPath Files based on YANG files

 The next step, depending on the size of YANG model/s, **may take some time**.
 Prepare some popcorn!
-This step will activate a python vitual enviornment (make sure python is downloaded) and install `pyang` so it can be used to generate the `yin` files.
+This step will activate a python virtual enviornment (make sure python is downloaded) and install `pyang` so it can be used to generate the `yin` files.

 ```bash